HuynhXuanLam-IT44/UI-Daily-webLXM/README.md

 ## Date: 11 - Jan - 21

-- Screenshot is in each project
+- Screenshot is on each project

 |  #  | Day       | Project                    | Type        | Repository                                                                        |
 | :-: | --------- | -------------------------- | ----------- | --------------------------------------------------------------------------------- |